MekhyW/Get-it/README.md

 # Get-it
-Like post-it, but with another verb
+Like post-it, but with another verb.
+Get it?

 Introduction to socket and low-level web routes, from the Web technologies discipline taught at Insper.